-Corequisite: Must have a paid position.
+Corequisite: Must have a Paid position.

 Coordination of on-the-job learning within career path or occupation choice to improve employment skills and career goals, through supervised "PAID" employment.
-This course may be repeated up to 3 times.
-A maximum of sixteen (16) semester units can be earned in Occupational Work Experience during a student's enrollment within Yuba Community College District, with an eight (8) unit maximum in any one semester.
+A maximum of sixteen (16) semester units can be earned in Occupational Work Experience during a student's enrollment within Yuba Community College District, with a four (4) unit maximum in any one semester.
 Students enrolling in this class are not eligible for other Cooperative Work Experience/Internship classes during the same semester.
 Students may not exceed sixteen (16) units in the combination of programs (CWEE 44A/44B/44C/44D, CWEE 45A/45B or INTRN 46A/46B).
 Grades are P/NP.
 (L)